csommerl/js120/lesson1/lesson1_notes.md

 #### :warning: Limitation of compact syntax

-*Compact syntax does not fully work the same as the full syntax of having a function as a value of a property.*
+**Compact method syntax does not work the same as using the full syntax with the `function` keyword.**

 Cf. [Method definitions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions) on MDN.

+- MDN appears to call only the shorter syntax "method definition".
-- It appears that one of the main limitations is that method definitions / compact syntax are not constructable.
+- It appears that the main limitation is that method definitions are not constructable.

 ### The `this` Keyword